SteveBeeblebrox/JSION/README.md

 ## Planned Features
 + Improve trailing comma removal (Allow trailing comma at the end of the file).
 + Allow underscores as visual separators within number literals.
++ Make outermost curly brackets optional if the overall structure is an object.